gatsbyjs/gatsby/docs/blog/2019-03-27-security-concerns-unique-to-static-sites/index.md

 - **client-side site** - Gatsby only generates static sites.
 Single Page Apps (SPAs) are different but any security issue affecting a pure static site will also affect an SPA.
 Collectively both methods deliver all needed assets(HTML/CSS/JS) to the client for site rendering.

 - **attack vector** - A resource through which to hack a site.
-Just because an attack vector exists doesn't mean you site is vulnerable to that attack.
-A server is an attack vector.
-But, the server requires a vulnerability for an attacker to exploit(use) the server as an attack vector.
+Just because an attack vector exists doesn't mean your site is vulnerable to that attack, however.
+A server is an attack vector; but, the server requires a vulnerability for an attacker to exploit (use) that server as an attack vector.

 ## Shared Security Concerns